 Our Teaching Practice

 As educators, we find ways to support natural learning and behavior, and we provide a variety of opportunities in which this may happen.
-Appletree School is located in close proximity to the ocean, beach, strawberry fields and we are pleased to be in our immediate setting with woods, meadows, gardens, and a large frog pond.
-We utilize these spaces as our outdoor classrooms where nature based learning brings discovery, risk taking, exercise, fun and the opportunity to expand one’s view of the world.
+We utilize our varied outdoor spaces where nature based learning brings discovery, healthy risk taking, exercise, fun and the opportunity to expand one’s view of the world.

 with their exploring, and we see that our job is to stay with the activities.
 You can be close by listening and inviting deeper investigations with open ended materials.
 We provide access to loose parts: planks, pine cones, acorns, leaves and stumps, and we notice how the environment is another teacher.
 The teacher is fully interested and finds delight in the growing child and the environment.
-When a teacher models joy in something such as the guitar or singing, the children will see the joy and feel the joy.
-Then they will begin to love music.
+When a teacher models joy in something such as the guitar or singing, the children will see the joy and feel the joy, and then they too will begin to love music.

 In such a noisy busy world, we want to create an environment where children hear birds, see changes in weather, feel the wind, touch the green moss.. to greet the day with enthusiasm... and think, what will happen today?